Is Anxiety Treatable?

 By increasing levels of these neurotransmitters through various actions, anti-anxiety medications may restore balance and reduce anxiety symptoms.

-Never start or stop any form of medication without the guidance of a licensed medical professional.
+Never start or stop any form of medication, for anxiety or otherwise, without the guidance of a licensed medical professional.

+From cognitive behavioral therapy (CBT), to exposure therapy, or dialectical behavioral therapy, there are a variety of treatment options available if you’re dealing with anxiety.
 The ability to express our feelings can be an extremely powerful tool in managing many of the stresses and anxieties of life.
-Therapists are usually specifically trained to promote a safe, nurturing environment for people with anxiety to explore their emotions and gain insight into their well-being.
+A therapist is usually specifically trained to promote a safe, nurturing environment for people with anxiety to explore their emotions and gain insight into their well-being.

 By taking the time to talk through our problems and understand our thoughts and feelings, we may experience improved mental health, potentially leading to a more positive outlook on life.
 Therapists can help people with anxiety disorders not only address unpleasant feelings but also develop healthy coping strategies and identify potential sources of their symptoms.
 Therapy can also provide an individual with the opportunity to address other mental health conditions.
 Common comorbidities with panic disorder, for example, include depressive disorders, bipolar disorder, and other anxiety disorders.